samanasevana/samanasevanasite/src/content/readings/05-observance-chanting.md

 _Tatiyampi saṅghaṃ saraṇaṃ gacchāmi._

 I take refuge in the Awakened One.
-I take refuge in the Quality.
+I take refuge in the Natural Law.
 I take refuge in the Order.

 Even a second time, I take refuge in the Awakened One.
-Even a second time, I take refuge in the Quality.
+Even a second time, I take refuge in the Natural Law.
 Even a second time, I take refuge in the Order.

 Even a third time, I take refuge in the Awakened One.
-Even a third time, I take refuge in the Quality.
+Even a third time, I take refuge in the Natural Law.
 Even a third time, I take refuge in the Order.

 _Khuddakapāṭha 1 & MV Ch 1 (2nd recitation section)_